octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 ## What have we learned so far?
 In this chapter, we described the pillars of the Bitcoin protocol, and how they articulate around the Nakamoto Consensus.

-// TODO: What are the differences between the Nakamoto Consensus and the Proof-of-Work consensus
+//TODO: What are the differences between the Nakamoto Consensus and the Proof-of-Work consensus

 In the next chapter, we'll dig into the the Proof-of-Work consensus to understand how it actually works.